JetBlue considers whether to leave NYC and move to Florida

 NEW YORK (AP) — JetBlue Airways is considering whether to stay in New York, where it was founded two decades ago, or move its headquarters to Florida.

 A spokeswoman for the airline said Thursday that a decision is expected later this year.
+She said more than 1,300 employees work at the headquarters in Long Island City, across the East River from Manhattan.

-The airline said in a statement that its current lease in Long Island City, across the East River from Manhattan, expires in July 2023 and it is reviewing its options “and considering how our space requirements may evolve in a hybrid work environment post-pandemic.”
+The airline said in a statement that its current lease in expires in July 2023 and it is reviewing its options “and considering how our space requirements may evolve in a hybrid work environment post-pandemic.”

-JetBlue said it is exploring a number of paths, including staying in its current headquarters, moving elsewhere in New York City, or shifting some New York-based jobs to existing JetBlue facilities in Florida.
+JetBlue said it is exploring a number of options, including staying in its current headquarters, moving elsewhere in New York City, or shifting some New York-based jobs to existing JetBlue facilities in Florida.
 The airline has a training center in Orlando and a travel-products subsidiary in Fort Lauderdale.

 The airline said that no matter what it decides about the headquarters, it still plans to expand at all three New York City-area major airports.